 Rationale 39: To anaesthetise the venepuncture sites.

-Rationale 40: To enable explanation in a non-threatening manner and give the child the opportunity to express fears in a familiar environment (Broome 1990; Lansdown 1993; Action for Sick Children 2003).
+Rationale 40: To enable explanation in a non-threatening manner and give the child the opportunity to express fears in a familiar environment (Broome 1990; Lansdown 1993).

 Rationale 41: To prevent the child’s whole attention being centred on the invasive procedure.
 These techniques can help to distract and relax the child (Heiney 1991; Langley 1999).